 What is a Foundation Apprenticeship?

-Foundation Apprenticeships are two year courses open to pupils in S5 and S6.
+Foundation Apprenticeships are one or two year courses open to students in S5 and S6.
 They help young people gain valuable, real-world work experience and access vocational training while they're still at school.

-If you are a pupil, how does it work?
+If you are a student, how does it work?

 - You'll get time out of the classroom, and complete an extended work placement with a top local employer interested in hiring young people.